-151 Intermediate Algebra 4 Credit Hours 4 Billable Contact Hours Prorequisite: PDC 090 and ENCL 090 and MATH 150 or
+151 Intermediate Algebra 4 Credit Hours 4 Billable Contact Hours

-Prerequisite: RDG 090 and ENGL 090 and MATH 150 or qualifying scores on ACT or COMPASS tests Internet access is mandatory.
+Prerequisite: RDG 090 and ENGL 090 and MATH 092 or MATH 150 or qualifying score on ACT or COMPASS tests

 This course covers properties of real numbers, solutions of first- and second-degree polynomial equations and inequalities, systems of equations and their graphs, basic properties of logarithms, complex numbers, basic right triangle trigonometry and laws of sines and cosines.
 The purpose of this course is to prepare students for the transition to college algebra.
 Internet access is mandatory.